 Designated CAN Council

-AFC is selected as the Child Abuse and Neglect Prevention Council (CAN Council) for Androscoggin County.
+AFC is the Child Abuse and Neglect Prevention Council (CAN Council) for Androscoggin County.
 As a CAN Council, we provide local programming, support for statewide initiatives and collaborations, as well as training and technical assistance when appropriate.
 Because of this designation, AFC is eligible to apply for grant funding under the Child Abuse and Prevention Treatment Act.